 Exploring its awe-inspiring sights is one of those things which must find a place on anyone’s bucket list.

-If you plan to visit new places and meet new cultures in September 2020, you should do so in Sri Lanka, and this is a list of five places you must visit during your stay at this magical tropical island.
+If you plan to visit new places and meet new cultures in September 2020, you should do so in Sri Lanka, and this is a list of five best places to visit in Sri Lanka in September.

 Sri Lanka in September 2021 Itinerary Idea